HBKHI/GensynAI/README.md

 ssh -L 3000:localhost:3000 root@Server_IP -p SSH_PORT
 ```
 * Make sure you enter the command in your own local Windows Powershell cmd and NOT your VPS terminal.
-* This prompts you to enter your VPS password (it wont be visible), when you enter it, you connect and tunnel to your vps
+* This prompts you to enter your VPS password (it won't be visible), when you enter it, you connect and tunnel to your vps
 * Now go to browser and open `http://localhost:3000/` and login

 **4- Login with your preferred method**